 What is Jurassic World – The Ride

 The Ride is a simple Boat Journey heavily themed around the Jurassic World Themepark.
 Essentially you are taking a pleasant boat ride around the exhibits and displays in the Jurassic World Theme Park.
-Naturally, things end up going wrong and the Dino’s run amock.
-Ultimately culminating in the Boat dropping down an 84 ft (25m) drop with water a splash at the bottom.
+Naturally, things end up going wrong and the Dinos run amock.
+Ultimately culminating in the Boat dropping down an 84 ft (25m) drop with a water splash at the bottom.

 Jurrasic Park – The Ride

-The New ride is not really a New Ride at all and the layout and ride vehicles are basically exactly the same as before, but the ride experience is altered massively due to radical retheming and new dinosaur models, animatronics, and digital effects.
+The New Ride is not really a New Ride at all and the layout and ride vehicles are basically exactly the same as before, but the ride experience is altered massively due to radical retheming and new dinosaur models, animatronics, and digital effects.

 We really really love the old ride, and it’s not really for the ride experience.
-The Boat journey would be pretty dull without the theming and the effects and the final drop is good, it’s not huge, super-fast, or overly steep, really it’s just ok.
-What makes it is the themeing and story element.
+The Boat journey would be pretty dull without the theming and the effects and while the final drop is good, it’s not huge, super-fast, or overly steep, really it’s just ok.
+What makes it is the theming and story element.
 These were not just thrown together and the whole experience was worked on in collaboration with Steven Speilberg to ensure it was an experience fitting of the Franchise!

 And there were really fantastic elements to the original ride that were just fantastically imagined concepts.
 However, at other times their constraints of budget, technology, and time were definitely visible and some of the models were frankly appalling.